rafaelbiriba/will_paginate_semantic_ui/README.md

 You can also use some will_pagination options to customize your component:

-`<%= will_paginate @collection, renderer: WillPaginateSemanticUi::Renderer, class: "right floated", inner_window: 3 %>
+`<%= will_paginate @collection, renderer: WillPaginateSemanticUi::ActionView::Renderer, class: "right floated", inner_window: 3 %>
 `

 The command above create this